AetherModel/Aether/doc/student.md

 make
 ```

-Once you have compiled you can install Aether with an example run directory
+Once you have compiled you can run Aether with the standard run directory
-structure like this:
+like this:
 ```bash
 cd ..
 cp -R share/run ./run.test